oktadev/okta-blog/_source/_posts/2022-07-29-python-okta.md

 **Prerequisites**

 This tutorial uses the following technologies but doesn't require any prior experience:
-- Okta developer account - these instructions assume you already have signed up.
-If you didn't, you can sign up for an account using the CLI!
+- Okta Developer account - these instructions assume you already have signed up.
+If you didn't, you can sign up for a free account using the CLI!
 - Python 3

 We will go over how to install the CLI during this tutorial.